Explore

 Our Mission

-We raise awareness on the essential role pollinators play by promoting ethical methods of beekeeping through conservation, education, sustainable food systems and value-added products.
+We raise awareness on the essential role pollinators play by promoting ethical methods of beekeeping through conservation, education, local food systems, and apitherapy products.

 Specializing in the protection of honeybees and devoted to the livelihood of pollinators

 Honeybees were introduced to the Hawaiian Islands in 1857.
-They are the most important managed pollinators in the US.
-A third of food humans consume is possible because of them.
-Other biotic pollen vectors like butterflies, birds, and bats also assist in the diversity of our ecosystem.
+Prior to their arrival, 63 species of Nalo meli maoli (Yellow-faced bees), in the genus Hylaeus, had a ubiquitous population throughout the archipelago.
+Largely due to habitat loss over the last century, seven species of these solitary yellow-faced bees are federally listed as endangered.
+Other biotic pollen vectors like moths, butterflies, birds, and bats also assist in the diversity of our ecosystems and feed us humans.
 Without these creatures, familiar flavors of today would be considered scarce tomorrow.

 Since 2012, we have been on a wild adventure of saving feral honeybee colonies from extermination.
-We are conservationists and educators providing a service that is an alternative solution to pest control.
+We are conservationists, educators, and master beekeepers providing a service that is an alternative solution to pest control.

 Interested in Beekeeping?

-Jasmine Joy will be selecting students from North America for Cohort 5 of Virtual Beelieve University’s “Intro to Ethical Beekeeping” course by February 6, 2025.
+Jasmine Joy will be selecting students from the Northern Hemisphere for Cohort 6 of Virtual Beelieve University’s “Intro to Ethical Beekeeping” course.

 Featured Projects + Partnerships